Permaculture Design Certificate Course

 Student Cancellations

-All funds (less deposit) will be refunded if student cancels their enrollment three
+All funds (less deposit) will be refunded if student cancels their enrollment six

 weeks prior to the start date of the course (May 29th).
 After this date